junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 The sun sets down quickly.
 Dean doesn't move an inch.

-Sam asks quietly, "Is this how it was like when you guys were in the Purgatory?"
+Sam asks quietly, "Is this how things like when you guys were in the Purgatory?"

 Dean tilts his head towards him, eyes him a question.